Every day more than 30,000 tourists visit the Louvre Museum in Paris, adding up to 10 million visitors annually.

 Some visitors get disappointed

 Some visitors feel let down when they see Mona Lisa for the first time.

 They have seen and heard a lot about the masterpiece (after all, it the most recognizable painting in the world) and are excited about finally seeing Mona Lisa.

 But when they enter Room 711 and notice that it is a small painting, kept far away, and because of the security and the crowd, they can’t get closer and enjoy the art’s nuances they feel disappointed.

-This is why we recommend reading this article thoroughly and knowing everything about Leonardo’s masterpiece so that you can appreciate it when it is in front of you.
+We recommend you read this article thoroughly and know everything about Leonardo’s masterpiece so that you can appreciate it when it is in front of you.